-When you open a bank account, the bank may want to do a soft credit pull in order to view your credit file to determine if they want to do business with you.
-This is true especially for bank accounts which offer overdraft protection etc.
+When you open a bank account, the bank may want to do a soft credit pull in order to view your credit file to determine whether they want to do business with you or not.
+This is true especially for bank accounts that offer overdraft protection etc.

-A soft credit pull is never shown by the credit bureaus to anyone else except to you.
-So again scoring models have no way of knowing how many bank accounts you have or if you open them or close them often.
+A soft credit pull is never shown by the credit bureaus to anyone except to you.
+So again, scoring models have no way of knowing how many bank accounts you have or if you open them or close them often.

 When you open a bank account, the banks will usually check your ChexSystems report which shows details about your past activity regarding overdrafts in your checking accounts, bounced checks, etc. The Checksystem report will show how many bank accounts you opened.
 But the Checksystem report has nothing to do with credit.
 It’s a totally different report that does not help or damage your credit score in any way.

 In conclusion, you can feel free to open and close as many bank accounts as you’d like.
 It will not hurt your credit score in any way.